About: The Extended Mix

 I had grown up watching – and loving – a specific branch of non-mainstream Indian cinema from the 1980s, most of which was scored by the venerable but little-known composer Vanraj Bhatia.
 In my final year of college, I wrote him a letter, and couldn’t quite believe it when he called me up and invited me to meet him.
 He must have been impressed that I knew so much about him, for he soon made me his archivist.
 Three thousand pages of handwritten scores and a hundred hours of tape later, I’m convinced the man is an institution.
-He recently passed away at the age of 93, and deserves better than remaining a footnote in the history of music – something I have been trying to change.
+He passed away a few years later at the age of 93, and deserves better than remaining a footnote in the history of music – something I have been trying to change.

 With composer Vanraj Bhatia at his residence, 2016.

 And then I headed to Berklee College of Music, Boston, to combine my passions for cinema and synths – and learnt a lot more than I had bargained for.
 Quite apart from the music, I forged lasting relationships with faculty and friends from across the world, spent some of the happiest months of my life during a semester in Valencia, Spain, and somehow completed a five-year dual-major degree in three years (thanks, COVID-19).
 Most of all, I had to think long and hard about what I want to do and why I want to do it.